Rafael2sf/Rafael2sf/README.md

   <h1> Hi there 👋 </h1>
 </div>

-My name is Rafael Fernandes, I am 19 years old, I live at Sintra, Lisbon.
+My name is Rafael Fernandes, I am 20 years old, I live at Sintra, Lisbon.
-I am currently studying programminga at 42 lisbon, wich has been a great experience so far.
+I am currently studying programming at 42 lisbon, wich has been a great experience so far.
 You can check some of my projects in my repositories, enjoy your stay!

 ## Languages
 ![](https://img.shields.io/badge//-C-1?style=square&logo=c&logoColor=white&color=9cf)